emmaelfversson/cace/README.md

 # cace
-Repository for the Cities and Armed Conflict Events (CACE) dataset and the data collection methods The Cities and Armed Conflict Events (CACE) dataset constitutes an extension of the UCDP-GED.
+Repository for the Cities and Armed Conflict Events (CACE) dataset and the data collection methods.

+The Cities and Armed Conflict Events (CACE) dataset constitutes an extension of the UCDP-GED.
 CACE provides a systematic coding of whether these armed conflict events took place in cities.
 To identify which events of armed conflict took place in cities, the data was manually matched to